Egypt officials: Death toll from lake shipwreck climbs to 9 - WTMJ

 Associated Press

-CAIRO (AP) — Rescue workers were still searching Tuesday for at least five people who went missing in a shipwreck a lake near Egypt’s Mediterranean city of Alexandria.
-So far, nine people, including three children, were known to be dead, ambulance officials said.
+CAIRO (AP) — Rescue workers searched a second day Tuesday for at least five people missing after a tour boat capsized on a lake near Egypt’s Mediterranean city of Alexandria.
+Officials said nine passengers, including three children, were dead.

-The boat was carrying at least 19 people and capsized late Monday in the Lake of Mariut, while returning from an entertaining voyage, they said.
+The boat was carrying at least 20 people and capsized late Monday in the Lake of Mariut, while returning from a tour to an island in the lake, they said.

-Rescue workers retrieved at least nine bodies, including children ages 1, 1 1/2 and 4 years old, and were searching for others, the ambulance officials said.
+Rescue workers retrieved nine bodies, including children ages 1, 1 1/2 and 4, and were searching for others, ambulance officials said.
+They spoke on condition of anonymity because they were not authorized to speak to the media.

-At least five people were rescued and were taken to hospitals, said the officials who spoke on condition of anonymity because they were not authorized to brief journalist.
+The top prosecutor’s office said in a statement at least six people survived the mishap, and rescue workers were still searching for at least five others.
+Authorities arrested the boat owner, who was also the voyage captain, the statement said.

-Any survivors still in the lake, located west of located is located west of the city of Alexandria, could go into shock as temperatures fell Tuesday in the already cold waters.
+Any survivors still in the lake, located west of Alexandria, could go into shock as temperatures fell Tuesday in the already cold waters.

 Relatives spent the night on the shoreline, hoping their loved ones could be rescued or their bodies retrieved.
-Calls for volunteer divers to help searching were circulated on social media.
+Calls for volunteer divers to help in the search were circulated on social media.

 Citing relatives, local media reported that the victims, all from the same family, were returning from a voyage to an island in the lake.
-The victims arrived on the island in two groups, and they were all packed on the boat in their return, the privately-owned Al-Masry Al-Youm daily reported.
+The passengers arrived on the island in two groups but they were all packed on a single boat for their return, the privately owned Al-Masry Al-Youm daily reported.

 Most boats on the lake work without licenses, he said.